 Note: Goals are based on greenhouse gas emissions intensity compared to 2005 levels.
 Electric goals are for our owned electric generation and purchased power.
 Anticipated retirement or re-powering of coal plants is subject to change based on costs and feasibility of other alternatives.
-Natural gas goals are for distribution main and service pipelines.
+Natural gas goals are for entire distribution system.